Twisted cubics on cubic fourfolds and stability conditions: Kuznetsov component and stability conditions

 \section{Kuznetsov component and stability conditions}

 In this section we introduce some notations and results we will use in the rest of the paper.
 Firstly, we recall some basic definitions about (weak) stability conditions and the construction of stability conditions on the Kuznetsov component of a cubic fourfold, introduced in \cite{BLMS:kuzcomponent}.
 In particular, we show that these stability conditions do not depend on the line fixed at the very beginning of the construction in \cite{BLMS:kuzcomponent} (see Proposition \ref{prop:change_line}).
-Finally, we define the objects $F_C'$ associated to twisted cubics which we will study in this work, and we prove the first step in order to apply the wall-crossing method (see Proposition \ref{stab_alphalarge}).
+Finally, we define the objects $F_C'$ associated to twisted cubics which we will study in this work.